csc-training/portable-gpu-programming/intro-day/docs/02-gpu-computing.md

   </ul>
 </div>

-# Challenges in using Accelerators/GPUs
+# Challenges in Using Accelerators/GPUs

 **Applicability**: Is your algorithm suitable for GPU?